AnalogJ/thesparktree-blog/_posts/2018-12-09-customize-coreos-kernel-part-1.md

 - `Direct Rendering Manager (XFree86 4.1.0 and higher DRI support)`
 - `Intel 8xx/9xx/G3x/G4x/HD Graphics`

-Here's Problem #1.
+Here's **Problem #1**.
 If you're unfamiliar with CoreOS, all you need to know is that unlike traditional OS's the CoreOS kernel is continuously updated, similar to how Google Chrome is always kept up-to date.
 This means that **any local modifications I make to the kernel will be completely lost on the next kernel update**.